Navy Officer (Former)

 So you went to Yale NROTC.
 Did you also apply to the Naval Academy?

-Asked by Real deal almost 10 years ago
+Asked by Real deal over 10 years ago

 When I began the college application process I did considered USNA.
 I did not apply though.